Enter your email here to receive Weekly Wide-Awake

 Ireland: From Cork back to Dublin to Home

 We left Cork determined to return the rental car at the Dublin Airport early enough to get gas and beat the last day of charges.
-The two and a half hour drive allowed us to say our proper goodbyes to sheep and cow-lined roads, driving on the left, and roundabouts.
-We made it to the airport on time and headed into Dublin in an Uber, with all our luggage!
+The two-and-a-half-hour drive allowed us to say goodbye to sheep and cow-lined roads, the taste of ivey on close turns, driving on the left, and roundabouts.
+We arrived at the airport on time and headed into Dublin in an Uber with all our luggage!
 We returned to The Merrion Hotel for a final stretch in Dublin.
-One night rolled into two as our flight was cancelled.
+Our flight was canceled, and one night rolled into two as our flight.
 That allowed us a slower farewell to Ireland.

 We finished our ice cream, I wrote my information in his pocket notebook, and we headed to the hotel to pack before heading home in the morning.

-This conversation, on our last night in Ireland, reminded me, centered me, on a gift of this trip.
+On our last night in Ireland, this conversation reminded me and centered me on a gift of this trip.
 Steeped in elemental gratitude, now is the time to clear my mind, sort things out, slow down, and write.
 Tell the story of football, sunrises, music, meals, landscapes, and connections.
-To gather it all in language befitting the place and occasion.
+Gather it all in language, befitting the place and occasion.
 Having breathed it all in, now I write.

 About Katie